Shobhit2806/Netflix-GPT/README.md

 - New way to create form signin and signup,using same code.
 - If you have very large forms which requires validations then use formik library.
 - Think about custom forms.
+- Used useRef instead of useState method for getting value of input field in signin/up form.